soijen/soijen.github.io/_products/en/stickers/tent-pup-sticker.md

 - stickers
 - aventura
 ---
-This adventure pup die-cut matte sticker features a black dog camping in a tent.
-Printed on durable weatherproof vinyl.
+This durable, weatherproof sticker features an adventure dog camping in a tent.
+Perfect to add some style to a laptop, water bottle, van, paddle, etc. Sticker measures approximately 4 x 2.5 inches.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.